Product teams put a lot of time, thought, research, and effort into creating clever products that meet vital user needs.

 And they’ve actually done this in 63% less developer time, because they’ve used UserGuiding. (see the full story with the CEO of GhostwriterAI.)

-UserGuiding is a user onboarding solution that many companies use to create experiences as Ghostwriter did.
+UserGuiding is a user onboarding software that many companies use to create experiences as Ghostwriter or Grove HR did.
 And since it is a no-code product, anyone in a company can utilize it for growth.

 But don’t take my word for it, see for yourself: